superiorankit/linkedinScrapper/Readme.md

 ### 2. Set Environment Variables

-Create a .env file in the root directory of your project and add your LinkedIn username and password:
+Create a config.env file in the root directory of your project and add your LinkedIn username and password:

 LINKEDIN_USERNAME=your_username<br/>
 LINKEDIN_PASSWORD=your_password